COVID: Omicron variant 'likely' already in Germany, says minister | DW | 27.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A German state minister has warned that the omicron variant of COVID-19 has "very likely already arrived" in Germany, as mutations typical of the variant were detected in a traveler returning from southern Africa.
+A German state minister has warned that the omicron variant of COVID-19 has "very likely already arrived" in Germany.
+Mutations typical of the variant were detected in a traveler returning from southern Africa.

+Authorities have advised recently arrivals from southern Africa to limit contacts and get tested, as seen here in April 2020

 A minister in the western German state of Hesse said Saturday that the potentially highly transmissible omicron variant of COVID-19 has "very likely already arrived" in Germany.

-Kai Klose, who is the Minister of State for Social Affairs and Integration, wrote on Twitter that a traveler returning from South Africa was found to be infected with "several mutations typical of omicron."
+Kai Klose, who is the state minister for social affairs and integration, wrote on Twitter that a traveler returning from South Africa was found to be infected with "several mutations typical of omicron."

 He said health authorities had a "high level of suspicion" that the passenger had contracted the omicron variant.

-He added that that full sequencing is underway and that the person has been quarantined.
+Klose added that full sequencing is underway and that the person has been quarantined.

 "If you have returned from southern Africa in the last week, limit your contacts and get tested," Klose warned his followers.